Q: What is Amazon Kinesis Data Streams?

 - User generated KMS keys are subject to KMS key costs.
 Learn more.

 KMS API Usage:

 - API usage costs apply for every CMK, including custom ones.
 Kinesis Data Streams calls KMS approximately every 5 minutes when it is rotating the data key.
 In a 30-day month, the total cost of KMS API calls initiated by a Kinesis data stream should be less than a few dollars.
-Please note that this cost scales with the number of user credentials you use on your data producers and consumers because each user credential requires a unique API call to AWS KMS.
+Please note that this cost scales with the number of user credentials you use on your data producers and consumers because each user credential requires a unique API call to Amazon KMS.
 When you use IAM role for authentication, each assume-role-call will result in unique user credentials and you might want to cache user credentials returned by the assume-role-call to save KMS costs.